History of Berliner FC Dynamo (2004–present)

 BFC Dynamo returned to the Friedrich-Ludwig-Jahn-Sportpark in Prenzlauer Berg for the 2014–15 season.
 The 2014–14 Regionalliga Nordost also saw the return of BFC Dynamo to live television.
 Thomas Stratos became the new coach during the autum of 2014.
 BFC Dynamo defeated SV Tasmania Berlin 2–1 in the final of the 2014–15 Berlin Cup.
 The club had thus won its fourth Berlin Cup title.
 BFC Dynamo finished the 2014–15 Regionliga Nordost in fifth place.
 The team was joined by Brazilian midfielder Thiago Rockenbach, midfielder Kai Pröger and striker Dennis Srbeny for the 2015–16 season.
 BFC Dynamo lost 0–2 to FSV Frankfurt in the first round of the 2015–16 DFB-Pokal.
 The club celebrated its 50th anniversary on 15 January 2016.
 BFC Dynamo finished the 2016–17 Regionalliga Nordost in a meager 15th place, but the team again reached the final of the Berlin Cup.
 BFC Dynamo eventually defeated FC Viktoria 1889 Berlin 3–1 in the final of the 2016–17 Berlin Cup.

 BFC Dynamo recruited Azerbaijan national team player Rufat Dadashov for the 2017–18 season.
 The team drew FC Schalke 04 in the first round of the 2017–18 DFB-Pokal.
 BFC Dymamo lost 0–2 against FC Schalke 04 in front of 14,114 spectators at Friedrich-Ludwig-Jahn-Sportpark.
 Dadashov finished as top scorer in the 2017–18 Regionalliga Nordost with 25 goals.
 BFC Dynamo defeated Berliner SC 2–1 in the final of the 2017–18 Berlin Cup to win its second consecutive Berlin Cup title.
 BFC Dynamo faced 1.
 FC Köln in front of 14,357 at the Olympiastadion in the first round of the 2018–19 DFB-Pokal.
 The attendance number set a new record for BFC Dynamo since the fall of the Berlin Wall.
-Patrik Twardzik made it 1-0 for BFC Dymamo in the 19th minute, but 1.
+Patrik Twardzik made it 1-0 for BFC Dynamo in the 19th minute, but 1.
 FC Köln eventually won the match 1–9.